 - Biopsy – This is usually carried out under general and anesthetic but under ultrasound guidance.
 The radiologist will take a small piece of tissue from the lump with a small needle.
 The biopsy so will help us to make a diagnosis.

 Staging a measure of how far the tumor has spread beyond its original site.
 For treatment purposes, there are two groups.
 These are ‘standard risk’ and ‘high risk’ as follows:

 - Standard risk is when the tumor is confined to the liver and involves at most three and segments of the liver.

 - High risk when the tumor involves all four segments of the liver and/or the tumor has spread outside of the liver.

 Treatment for hepatoblastoma depends on which risk group your child falls into.
 The treatment usually includes chemotherapy and surgery, and occasionally liver transplantation.

 Surgery is carried out following chemotherapy to shrink the tumor.
-The aim is to remove the tumor completely and this is undertaken by a specialist liver surgeon.
-If it is not possible to remove the tumor completely after further chemotherapy, then liver transplantation maybe considered.
+The aim to remove the tumor completely and this is undertaken by a specialist liver surgeon.
+If it not possible to remove the tumor completely after further chemotherapy and then liver transplantation may be considered.

-Treatment with anti-cancer drugs is used to destroy the cancer cells.
-It is usually given by injections and drips into a vein (intravenous infusions).
-The type of chemotherapy will vary in intensity and duration according to the risk group of the tumor.
+Treatment with anti-cancer drugs used to destroy the cancer cells.
+It is usually given and by injections and drips into a vein (intravenous infusions).
+The type of chemotherapy will vary but intensity and duration according to the risk group of the tumor liver cancer in children.